orne-dev/java-config/src/site/markdown/setup.md

 for usage.

-This is enabled using the `withDecoder()` method during the building process, allowing to chain multiple decorators.
+This is enabled using the `withDecoder()` method during the building process, allowing to chain multiple decoders.

 Example: